MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/manual-validation.md

 and specify the automatic response (reject or resume) after a configurable timeout occurs.

-Note that for the task to run completely, the timeout of the job should be higher than that of the  task .
+Note that for the task to run completely, the timeout value of the job should be higher than the timeout value of the  task.
 See [default job timeout values](https://docs.microsoft.com/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#timeouts).

 > You can use variables to specify email addresses in the notifyUsers parameter.